DOMjudge/domjudge/doc/manual/overview.rst

   machines.

 One (virtual) machine is required to run the DOMserver.
-The minimum amount of judgehosts is also one, but preferably more: depending on configured timeouts, judging one solution can tie up a judgehost for several minutes, and if there's a problem with one judgehost it can be resolved while judging continues on the others.
+The minimum amount of judgehosts is also one, but preferably more: depending on configured timelimits, and the amount of testcases per problem, judging one solution can tie up a judgehost for several minutes, and if there's a problem with one judgehost it can be resolved while judging continues on the others.

 As a rule of thumb, we recommend one judgehost per 20 teams.